curieo-org/data-digger/README.md

 - `Dockerfile_Scraper`: The Dockerfile to build the Docker image of the scraper.
 - `roles.sql`: The SQL script to create the required roles for the database.
 - `queries.sql`: The SQL script to create the required additional tables and views for the database.

+## ChEMBL Folder Structure
+- `run.sh`: The main script to run the entire process.
+- `requirements.txt`: The required python packages.
+- `scraper.py`: The script to scrape the ChEMBL database and store it in a `.dmp` and `.h5` file.
+- `Dockefile_DB`: The Dockerfile to build the Docker image of `Postgres` with the ChEMBL database.
+- `Dockerfile_Scraper`: The Dockerfile to build the Docker image of the scraper.
+- `Dockerfile_Backend`: The Dockerfile to build the Docker image of the database converter.
+- `./src`: The directory containing the source code for the database converter.

 ## Root Folder Structure